hyukjuns/demo-actions-azure/README.md

 3. Test Python Application (pytest)
 4. Upload Test Result as Artifact to Blob
 5. docker build and push (push to ACR)
-6. docker run (image from ACR)
-7. Download Test Tool From Blob
+6. Download Test Tool From Blob
+7. docker run with volume (with download file) (image from ACR)
-8. Test Application (Running Container)
+8. Test Application
+9. Approve or Deny
+10. Stop and Remove Container

 ### 참고사항
 - Storage 접근 Identity: Azure VM System Assigned Identity